 Do I really know how much time I spent on Netflix last week?
 I would if I tracked my time every once in awhile.
 When I do this exercise, I am amazed at how much time is wasted.
 On paper, I break my day into half-hour blocks and jot down what I did.
 You could also try Toggl.
 It isn’t too difficult to discover where my productivity is taking a hit.

 Every time I write down something I need to do, I put a due date next to it.
 A to-do without a deadline is like a plane that has nowhere to land…it just flies around until it runs out of gas and then it crashes.
-Now that I think about it…that’s a sad, sad story.
+Whoa, I just read that last line out loud…that’s a sad, sad story.

 There’s probably two ways you could interpret this.
 Both are appropriate and beneficial.
 In regards to the second way, I fight against having a drawer (or creating spaces) that I just throw stuff into when I don’t know where it should go.
 It just delays the inevitable.
 When the drawer is full or the pile is creeping across my floor, I still have to go through it, figuring out what junk I’m going to keep and what junk I’m going to toss.
 My goal is for my stuff to have a place and a purpose.
 I’m trying to do better by asking myself, “Do I really need this?”

 Staying organized is a topic that will continue to sell millions of books for years to come.
 Nobody has it down pat.
 No one can predict the interruptions, the crisis, or the exhaustion that comes from trying to keep pace (or keep up).
 I’ve learned to put down the organizational baseball bat that I’m beating myself up with when the piles start showing up and get back at it.
-Victory is won by one-tossed-out-piece-of-junk-mail at a time.
+Victory is won by one step in the right direction – one-tossed-out-piece-of-junk-mail at a time.

 The goal is to get better.
 Excellence requires evaluation.
 So I take time on occasion to look back at what I have or haven’t done.
 When I don’t take the time to review my progress or address my clutter, I end up spending too much time on things that aren’t a really a priority.